 - b.
 Spinal cord compression with neurogenic claudication or radicular pain that results in significant functional impairment in an individual who has failed at least 3 months of conservative care - 3.
-Severe degenerative scoliosis (i.e., lumbar or thoracolumbar) with a minimum Cobb angle of 30°, or significant sagittal imbalance (e.g., sagittal vertical axis >5 cm), and with any one of the following: - a.
-Documented progression of deformity with persistent axial (non radiating) pain and impairment or loss of function unresponsive to at least 1 year of conservative therapy OR - Persistent and significant neurogenic symptoms (claudication or radicular pain) with impairment or loss of function, unresponsive to at least 1 year of conservative nonsurgical care OR - c.
-Severe or rapidly progressive symptoms of motor loss, neurogenic claudication, or cauda equina syndrome
+Severe degenerative scoliosis (i.e., lumbar or thoracolumbar) with a minimum Cobb angle of 30°, or significant sagittal imbalance (e.g., sagittal vertical axis >5 cm), and with any one of the following: - Documented progression of deformity with persistent axial (non radiating) pain and impairment or loss of function unresponsive to at least 1 year of conservative therapy c.
+Severe or rapidly progressive symptoms of motor loss, neurogenic claudication, or cauda equina syndrome b.
+Persistent back pain (with or without neurogenic symptoms), with impairment or loss of function